NFV Platform Design: A Survey: NFV platform: an architectural overview

 \subsection{Service plane}

-The service plane is populated with a variety of Virtual Network Functions (VNFs) implementing different processing to constitute various network services.
+The service plane is populated with a variety of Virtual Network Functions (VNFs) that implement different processing to provide various network services.
 The distribution of VNFs inside virtual environments is quite flexible.
 For instance, a VNF or a whole service chain can be mapped to a single VM for execution, a VNF can also be split into finer-grained processing elements and deployed across multiple NFV PoPs.
-Also, VNFs are usually constructed using different programming abstractions and operate in different runtime execution models.
+Also, VNFs are typically implemented using different programming abstractions and execute under different runtime execution models.